 - Edit a page or post, click Edit Block or an insert point, then click Newsletter from the menu.
 For help, visit Adding content with blocks.

-- Use the Content tab to set up the newsletter block and add a post-submit message or redirect.
+- In the Content tab, set up the newsletter block and add a post-submit message or redirect.

-- Use the Design tab to customize the layout.
+- Click the Design tab to customize the layout.

-- Use the Storage tab to choose a storage option and enable Google reCAPTCHA.
+- Click the Storage tab to choose a storage option and enable Google reCAPTCHA.